Robert R. Merhige Jr.

-Education and career
+Early life and education

 Born February 5, 1919, in New York City, New York, Merhige attended High Point College in North Carolina and received a Bachelor of Laws from the University of Richmond School of Law in 1942.
 He later received a Master of Laws from the University of Virginia School of Law in 1982.

+Military and early legal career

-He served in the United States Army Air Corps from 1942 to 1945, flying many missions in Boeing B-17 Flying Fortress bombers during World War II.
+Merhige served in the United States Army Air Corps from 1942 to 1945, flying many missions in Boeing B-17 Flying Fortress bombers during World War II.
 He entered private practice in Richmond, Virginia from 1945 to 1967.
 He taught law at the Smithdeal-Massey School of Law from 1945 to 1948.
 He was vice president and general counsel for the Crass Coca-Cola Bottling Company from 1952 to 1955.
 He was a lecturer at the University of Virginia from 1968 to 1972.
 He was an adjunct professor at the University of Richmond School of Law from 1973 to 1976.